raffazizzi/wartime-diamondback/_pages/incipit-index.md

 title: Incipit Index
 permanlink: /incipit-index/
 ---
-<p>This index is being developed.
-Additional composers and works will be added.</p>
+<p>This index is under development and additional composers and works will be added.</p>

-  <p>Composer's namees appear in alphabetical order and chronologically under the century when they were born.
+  <p>Composer's names appear in alphabetical order and are organized chronologically under the century of their birth.
 Incipits are transcribed from scores housed in the Lilly Music Library, unless otherwise noted. </p>

 <div class="toc">
-  <h3>Composers born in the 19th-century</h3>
+  <h3>19th-century</h3>
     <ul class="texts">
     {% for item in site.texts %}
       {% if item.century == "19th" %}